cds-astro/aladin/README.md

 # Compilation

-Use the `build.xml` ant file to generate the jar file.
+Use the `build.xml` ant file to generate the jar file .